astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Required**,
    *type: int*,
-   Number of pixels on the detector.
+   Number of pixels per subaperture.
    TODOI : change this behaviour as it makes no sense.
 Guido found that this is divided by `NumberLenslet`.
 Used for the noise.
    Warning: gives a confusing error message if missing